The corporate landscape has changed. Work is happening faster, teams are going remote, and cybercriminals are working harder.

 Step 2: Choose Your Signup and Login Settings

-Box’s Signup and Login section allows you to set rules for users when signing up or logging into their respective accounts.
+Box’s Signup and Login section allow you to set rules for users when signing up or logging into their respective accounts.
 Based on your preferences, you can decide how your employees access the platform.
 Here’s a brief rundown of what every option does:

 You can add users manually, but Box also permits users to add themselves to your account directly.

 When you select Self Signup, you let new users sign up using your account’s custom URL.
 We only recommend enabling this if you aren’t too worried about your seat count.

 The User Email/Login option stops users from changing their Box login emails to personal addresses.
 You can check this box if you want to compel users to use their corporate emails when accessing the platform.

 Account Creation Notification